jackyzha0/jackyzha0.github.io/content/thoughts/articles/the-ones-who-walk-from-omelas.md

 Utopia might only be a useful concept for people in higher resourced countries, it’s very difficult for people who are worried about day-to-day survival to imagine a utopia that is the same as first-world countries.
 Maslow's hierachy of needs?

 ## What does it mean to walk away from Omelas?
-Joining the counterculture rather than feeding into the status quo: [fctc](thoughts/books/fctc.md).
+Joining the counterculture rather than feeding into the status quo: [From Counterculture to Cyberculture](/thoughts/books/fctc).
 Rejecting the capitalist society and 'returning to the land'

-Immersion in the [virtual worlds](thoughts/virtual-worlds.md) rather than reality?
+Immersion in the [virtual worlds](/thoughts/virtual-worlds) rather than reality?

 ## Quotes
 "The trouble is that we have a bad habit, encouraged by pedants and sophisticates, of considering happiness as something rather stupid.
 Only pain is intellectual, only evil interesting."